igordejanovic/parglare/docs/grammar_language.md

       Comment: /\/\/.*/;

 This will form a separate layout parser that will parse in-between each matched tokens.
-In this example spaces and line-comments will get consumed by the layout parser.
+In this example whitespaces and line-comments will be consumed by the layout parser.

 If this special rule is found in the grammar `ws` parser parameter is ignored.

-Another example that gives support for both line comments and block comments like the one used in the grammar language itself:
+Here is another example that gives support for both line comments and block comments like the one used in the grammar language itself:

       LAYOUT: LayoutItem | LAYOUT LayoutItem;
       LayoutItem: WS | Comment | EMPTY;